CGamesPlay/infra/README.md

 ## Changes

 - The infrastructure underwent a substantial change from Nomad to Kubernetes.
 The older version can be found [here](https://github.com/CGamesPlay/infra/commit/35120ca5e04795cad60536bc5f91c0c6f89f4d15).
+It uses Nomad, Consul, and Vault, as well as Ansible for managing the configuration of the server.